12 Podcasts That Answer Every Question You’ve Ever Had About Money

 “No one else is focused on offering an alternative to the antiquated advice that has 95 percent of today’s 65-year-olds unprepared to retire,” Theriault said.
 “Saving money doesn’t work anymore, and it hasn’t for a very long time.
 The financial gurus must stop teaching this as a solution to what woes people financially.
 Further, they must stop placing so much emphasis on saving a nickel and instead advise on how to create a buck.”

-But when asked about why “Freakonomics” is so successful, Dubner said, “Well, I’m not sure it is — and, frankly, we’re not really a financial show at all,” Dubner said.
+When asked about why “Freakonomics” is so successful, Dubner said, “Well, I’m not sure it is — and, frankly, we’re not really a financial show at all,” Dubner said.
 “When I first started writing about economics, I assumed it was essentially about money.
-But I discovered that it’s much more valuable than that: it’s a worldview, and a set of tools, that can be applied to just about any riddle you’re trying to solve, any situation you’re trying to measure.”
+But I discovered that it’s much more valuable than that.
+It’s a worldview, and a set of tools, that can be applied to just about any riddle you’re trying to solve, any situation you’re trying to measure.”

 “I think the ‘Money Girl’ podcast has been successful because it packs a lot of information in a short amount of time,” said Adams, a personal finance expert.
 “Each show covers one important financial topic in less than 15 minutes.
 My goal is to make each episode a mini-training that gives listeners actionable tips they can use right away.”

-With an investment service, successful blog, books and radio show to boot, you can rest assured you’re receiving sound advice from “Motley Fool Money” when navigating the rough investing landscape.
-This recognizable brand is popular among listeners looking for innovative stock and money tips
+With an investment service, a successful blog, books, and one of the biggest websites in the world of money and investing, you can rest assured you’re receiving sound advice from “Motley Fool Money.” when navigating the rough investing landscape.
+This recognizable and highly regarded brand is popular among listeners looking for sound stock and money tips.

 “Investors have so much information available at their fingertips, sometimes it’s hard to cut through all the noise,” said Chris Hill, a Motley Fool analyst and host of “Motley Fool Money.”
 “Each week on our show we’re aiming to help people make sense of business news so they can make better investing decisions.
 Our audience includes everyone from high school students to Wall Street professionals, so I think we’re on the right track.”